-Before we undertake to explain the manner in which we are enabled to receive the imprefions of found, it will be neceffary to defcribe the ear, which is the organ of hearing.
-It is commonly diffinguished into external aud internal.
-The former of these divisions includes all that we are able to difcover without diffection, and the meatus auditorius, as far as the tympanum; and the latter, all the other parts of the ear.
+BEFORE we undertake to explain the manner in which we are enabled to receive the impreffions of found, it will be neceffary to defcribe the ear, which is the organ of bearing.
+It is commonly diftinguished into external and internal.
+The former of these divisions includes all that we are able to discover without diffection, and the the meatus auditorius, as far as the typanum; and the latter, all the other parts of the ear.